finbourne/lusid-sdk-python-preview/sdk/docs/AggregationApi.md

 # **get_valuation**
 > ListAggregationResponse get_valuation(valuation_request=valuation_request)

-[BETA] Perform valuation for a list of portfolios and/or portfolio groups
+[BETA] GetValuation: Perform valuation for a list of portfolios and/or portfolio groups

 Perform valuation on specified list of portfolio and/or portfolio groups for a set of dates.